Ada-Developers-Academy/core-unit-3/learning-another-language/variables.md

 let myFavoriteGreeting;
 ```

-**Assignment** is the step of assigning a value to the variable, using the assignment operator `=`.
+**Assignment** is the step of giving a value to the variable, using the assignment operator `=`.
 Re-assignment also uses the assignment operator.

 ```javascript
 let myFavoriteGreeting; // <- declaration